Noisemaker Easy for Kids to Make to Celebrate Canada Day

 Bells and ringers can be part of the fun any time of year!

 This simple craft is easy to make using everyday materials.
-And while it's fun to shake and rattle, fortunately it's not quite as noisy as the fireworks you'll be enjoying later.
+And while it's fun to shake and rattle, fortunately it's not quite as noisy as the fireworks you might be enjoying later.

 Related: Confetti Fireworks Art Activity